sitara-systems/sitara-ecs/README.md

 ## Usage

-### Transform System
-- World and Local Transforms with Parent/Child Relationships

-### Rigid Body System
+### Behavior System
-- Bullet Physics for rigid body collisions
-- Automatically adds Transforms to read position and orientation data from.
+- Autonomous behaviors to control the motion of entities

 ### Geometry System
 - Drawing wireframe and solid shapes